 Baby wipes can wipe away things like dirty or food from a surface, but they aren’t going to necessarily clean it depending on your definition.

-In most cases, baby wipes do not contain alcohol or other disinfectants because they can be irritating to the skin, especially sensitive baby skin.
-With that in mind, they won’t have the ability to actually kill any germs on the surface of whatever you are trying to clean.
+In most cases, baby wipes do not contain alcohol or other disinfectants because they can be irritating to the skin.
+With that in mind, baby wipes won’t have the ability to actually kill any germs on the surface of whatever you are trying to clean.

-Can you clean a TV screen with baby wipes?
+Can I clean the TV screen with wet wipes?

-Baby wipes don’t do well with screens.
-They leave residues on the screen.
+Baby wipes don’t do well with most screens because they often leave residue.
 Depending on your screen type, there are different strategies for cleaning your TV screen.

-LCDs and Plasma screens cannot handle wet clothes such as baby wipes.
+LCDs and Plasma screens can’t handle wet cloths such as baby wipes.
 Instead, you should dust them with soft microfiber cloths without any solution on them at all.
 Plasma TVs have an anti-glare coating that can be damaged in the process.
 So for these types, it’s best to keep things dry.
-You shouldn’t try to spray antibacterial sprays directly on the screen because the liquid can also cause damage.
+You shouldn’t try to spray antibacterial sprays directly on the screen either because the liquid can also cause damage.

-Here is an example of what I’m talking about.
-Cheap, simple, and effective.
+Here is an example of the type of cloths you may need.
+These are cheap, simple, and effective.

 If your TV is really dirty, especially with oil, then you will likely need to use a tiny dab of the vinegar solution I mentioned earlier to get it clean.
 Just be careful not to use too much.

-Many new TVs ship with the soft microfibre clothes, but if you got your TV used or you’re like me that misplaced mine, they are easy to find.
+Many new TVs ship with the soft microfiber cloths, but if you got your TV used or you’re like me that misplaced mine, they are easy to find especially online.

-Baby wipes generally should not be used on your computer screens.
+Baby wipes generally should not be used on your computer or laptop screens.

-The only thing suitable for cleaning computer screens is Microfibre cloths.
-They are gentle on the screens, keep them dry, and wouldn’t leave lint stains on them.
+The only thing suitable for cleaning computer screens is microfiber cloths.
+These cloths are gentle on the screens, keep the screens dry, and don’t leave lint stains on them.

-You can keep them around your house and use them for your other gadgets.
-You can place one in your laptop bag, your office drawers, bedrooms, and wherever you use your devices so you can simply stretch and reach out to it whenever you need it.
+You can keep them around your house and use them for your other gadgets as well.
+It’s a good idea to keep one handy in your laptop bag, office drawer, bedroom, and wherever else you use your devices so that you have one available whenever you need it.

 Some other things that shouldn’t touch your LCD or LED screens are: